WPIN (AM)

-WPIN is a sports radio formatted broadcast radio station licensed to Dublin, Virginia, serving the New River Valley.
+WPIN (810 kHz) is a sports radio formatted broadcast radio station licensed to Dublin, Virginia, serving the New River Valley.
 WPIN is owned and operated by Baker Family Stations.

-810 AM is United States clear-channel frequency, on which KSFO in San Francisco, California and WGY in Schenectady, New York are the dominant Class A stations.
-WPIN (AM) must leave the air from sunset to sunrise to prevent interference with the Class A stations nighttime skywave signals.
+AM 810 is United States clear-channel frequency, on which KSFO in San Francisco, California, and WGY in Schenectady, New York, are the dominant Class A stations.
+WPIN must leave the air from sunset to sunrise to prevent interference with the Class A stations nighttime skywave signals.

-The station's flagship local sports program is "The Drive", hosted by veteran radio personality Paul Van Wagoner, alongside Virginia Tech alumni Andrew Alix and producer Nathan Brennan.
-It also serves as the radio home of Carolina Panthers football and Blacksburg High School athletics.

 On September 30, 2025, WPIN and its FM translators ceased operations.

-FM Translators
+FM translators

-In addition the main station at 810 kHz, WPIN is relayed by two FM translators to widen its broadcast area, especially at night when the AM frequency is off the air.
+In addition the main station at 810 kHz, WPIN is relayed by one FM translators to widen its broadcast area, especially at night when the AM frequency is off the air.